paradedb/paradedb/pg_analytics/benchmarks/clickbench/README.md

 ### Local

-The benchmarks are configured to run locally via `cargo pgrx bench` within `pg_analytics`,
+The benchmarks are configured to run locally via `cargo clickbench` from the `pg_analytics/` directory,

 ### Official